Primary Closure - Follow along for step-by-step instructions on how to care for a primary closure.

-Learn more about how to care for your post-operative wound by clicking on the links below.
-You can read the information online or download a PDF.
-Every surgery is different, and every patient is unique.
+Learn more about how to care for your post-operative wound by checking out the videos, clicking on the links, and downloading the PDF documents below.
+Every surgery is different and every patient is unique.
 Please talk to your physician and/or nurse and make sure you understand the post-op instructions for your personal care.

 General Wound Care